ergo-log.com

 Definition: "An ergogenic aid is any substance or phenomenon that enhances performance "

-18.05.2009
+18.05.2009 |

-Sorrow and frustration inhibit power training progression
+Sorrow and frustration inhibit strength training progression

-The researchers wanted to know more about the effect of life stress on the power athletes’ progression.
+The researchers wanted to know more about the effect of life stress on the strength athletes' progression.
 They did an experiment with 135 students who they got to do weight training for twelve weeks.
 Life stress is the term used for life-changing events that cause stress in our lives.
 These include divorce, a serious accident, a big argument, failure while studying or a business going bust.

 The students trained twice a week for an hour and a half.
 They worked on the big muscle groups, and did basic exercises like the bench press, incline press, overhead press, biceps curls, triceps extensions, dumbbell rows, lat pull-downs, squats and leg press.
-After twelve weeks the researchers measured how much muscle mass and power the students had built up.
+After twelve weeks the researchers measured how much muscle mass and strength the students had built up.
 They also asked the students about the life stress they had experienced during the previous three months.
 For this they used a standard list of questions, the Adolescent Perceived Events Scale.
 On the basis of the results the researchers divided the students into two groups: one with low life-stress and one with high life-stress.

 On average the test subjects’ 1RM for the bench presses increased by 13 percent.
 The 1RM for the squat rose by 25 percent.
 But the group with high life-stress made less progress than the group with low life-stress, as the table below shows.